Yummypets/Stevia.kt/README.md

 ### Not clear
 Indeed anko's classic approach is to do everything at once, View hierarchy, layout, styling.
-While is seems tempting at first sight, the resulting code is compact and was quite hard to maintain.
+While is seems tempting at first, the resulting code is compact and is quite hard to maintain.

 ### Not solving the layout part
 Another issue I found was that although the view was written in code, nothing was actually improving the readability of the layout code itself.